Recent Posts

 It's that time of year — cooler weather, changing leaves and an uptick in upper respiratory infections.

-Respiratory illnesses are common in the fall and winter, with seasonal cases of influenza, strep throat and respiratory syncytial virus, or RSV, likely increasing over the next few months.
-COVID-19 also remains active with many areas seeing a rise in cases.
+Respiratory illnesses are common in the fall and winter, with seasonal cases of influenza, strep throat, COVID-19 and respiratory syncytial virus, or RSV, likely increasing over the next few months.

-Here are four things you need to know to guide you through this year's upper respiratory infection season.
+Here are five things you need to know to guide you through this year's upper respiratory infection season.

 For most people, respiratory illnesses can be treated at home.